-On today’s date in 1938, Toronto hockey legend and former Canadian senator Frank Mahovlich was born in Timmins, Ont.
+On today’s date in 1938, Toronto hockey legend and Canadian senator Frank Mahovlich was born in Timmins, Ont.

-Mahovlich was one of hockey’s greatest goal scorers, leading the Leafs in scoring every season between 1960-61 and 1965-66.
-He was the main offensive weapon for a dynasty that won the Stanley Cup in ’62, ’63, ’64 and ’67.
+Mahovlich also played for the Detroit Red Wings, Montreal Canadiens, Toronto Toros and Birmingham Bulls throughout his career, during which time he became one of hockey’s greatest scorers.
+He led the Leafs in scoring every season from 1960-61 to 1965-66 and was the main offensive weapon for a dynasty that won the Stanley Cup in 1962, ’63, ’64 and ’67.

 CANADA POST COMMEMORATION